Skip to content

 Answer: Two: 1940 and 1944.
 Tokyo (then Helsinki) 1940; London 1944.

 Tokyo 1940 would have been the first non-Western Summer Olympics.
-Japan abruptly withdrew in July 1938, citing the war with China.
-Helsinki was reassigned the Games but the Soviet invasion of Finland in late 1939 forced cancellation.
-London 1944 was cancelled in 1939 alongside the European war’s escalation; London later hosted the 1948 “Austerity Games.”
+Japan withdrew in July 1938, citing the war with China.
+Helsinki was reassigned the Games, but the Soviet invasion of Finland in late 1939 ended that plan.
+London 1944 was never staged; London hosted the 1948 “Austerity Games” instead.

 Answer: Yes.
 From Paris 1900 to Antwerp 1920.

-Five Games featured tug-of-war as a real event.
+Five Games featured tug-of-war as a medal event.
 Britain, the US, and Sweden dominated.
-The sport was dropped in the 1920s during a broader IOC push to trim events.
-It’s still pushed by lobbyists for reinstatement.
+The sport was dropped in the 1920s during a broader IOC push to trim events, and its federation still lobbies for reinstatement.

 104. Which sport at Paris 1900 had only one spectator?
 (Hard)